SpaceheroVN/Windows_Cleanup_And_Optimizer/README.md

 ---

 ## Terms of Use
-1. **Educational Purpose:** This project is for educational and research purposes only.
+1. **Educational Purpose:** For research and learning only.
-2. **No Liability:** The author assumes no liability for any direct or indirect damages.
+2. **No Liability:** The author assumes no liability for damages.
-3. **Precaution:** It is highly recommended to create a **System Restore Point** before using advanced optimization features.
+3. **Precaution:** Create a **Restore Point** before use.
-4. **No Warranties:** This software is provided "as-is", without warranty of any kind.

 ---
-*Copyright (c) 2026 9311-nex4.
-Licensed under the MIT License.*
+## License
+MIT License - Copyright (c) 2026 SpaceheroVN.
+Permission is hereby granted, free of charge, to any person obtaining a copy of this software...
+(See LICENSE file for full text).